status-im/nimbus-eth1/README.md

 Computer"/"This PC" -> Properties -> Advanced system settings -> Environment
 Variables -> Path -> Edit -> New -> C:\mingw-w64\mingw64\bin (it's "C:\mingw-w64\mingw32\bin" on 32-bit)

-Install [Git for Windows](https://gitforwindows.org/) and use a "Git Bash" shell to clone and build Nimbus.
+Install [Git for Windows](https://gitforwindows.org/) and use it to clone Nimbus.

 Install [cmake](https://cmake.org/).

-After adding the Git bin directory to your path you can open a bash shell which should be used when building Nimbus on Windows:
+After adding the Git bin directory to your path open a "Git Bash" shell:
 ```bash
 bash
 ```